NikKowPHP/social-brain/chapters/chapter-3.md

 Mark is in his annual performance review with his boss, Maria.
 He’s prepared, but he catches himself wiping his damp palms on his trousers for the third time.
 Maria is nervous, too.
 She knows this is a difficult conversation, and in the past, interactions like this with Mark have gone poorly, leaving her feeling flustered and ineffective.
 This is a moment where she needs to conduct her own orchestra before she can lead anyone else's.

 The review starts well, but then Maria says, "Overall, your work is solid.
-However, I’ve received feedback that in team meetings, you can come across as dismissive of others' ideas, which is impacting collaboration."
+However, I’ve gotten some feedback that in team meetings, you can come across as dismissive of others' ideas, which is impacting collaboration."

 The social pain alarm goes off.

 Mark’s heart rate quickens.
-That familiar heat floods his face as if hot water is rising behind his ears.
+A familiar heat floods his face as if hot water is rising behind his ears.
 His hearing seems to narrow, the ambient sounds of the office fading into a low hum.
-His vision develops a subtle tunnel, with Maria's face becoming the only thing in sharp focus.
-His Sentinel Brain isn't just screaming; it's a physical vibration in his chest: *"Threat detected!"* He can feel a defensive, angry response bubbling up in his throat.
-He wants to interrupt, to list all the times his ideas were the right ones, to defend his reputation.
+His vision develops a subtle tunnel, Maria's face the only thing in sharp focus.
+His Sentinel Brain isn't just screaming; it's a physical vibration in his chest: *"Threat detected!"* A defensive, angry response bubbles up in his throat.
+He wants to interrupt, to list all the times his ideas were the right ones, to defend his reputation. *She's calling me a bad teammate,* he thinks. *After all the nights I've stayed late fixing other people's bugs?*

 He is at a critical fork in the road.
 One path leads to a defensive argument that will prove Maria’s point and damage their relationship.
 The other path leads to a productive conversation that could change the course of his career.